stakater/kubestackplus-docs/content/about/cloud-providers/binero.md

 # Binero

 A OpenStack account is needed to create and manage cluster on Binero OpenStack.
-The following criteria must be met
+The following criteria must be met:

 - An account on Binero.
 - A Stakater user (ask Stakater team for the email to use for this user) with admin privileges.